ddc-java/ddc-day/typography.md

 ... (horizontal ellipsis)

 : An ellipsis is used to indicate an omitted section of text, or an omitted portion of a list or sequence.
 (In written transcriptions of spoken English, it is also used to indicate a long pause---often in the middle of a sentence.)
 It is common to type 3 periods in place of an ellipsis; however, most modern fonts include an ellipsis character.

-Fortunately, the substitute character sequence that kramdown translates to the ellipsis is, in fact, 3 consecutive periods (`...`).
-Note that is _virtually never acceptable_ to have more than 3 periods in a row, regardless of whether some or all are translated to an ellipsis.
+: Conveniently, the substitute character sequence that kramdown translates to the ellipsis is, in fact, 3 consecutive periods (`...`).
+Note that is _virtually never_ acceptable to have more than 3 periods in a row, regardless of whether some or all are translated to an ellipsis.

 --- (em dash)

 : The em dash (so named because it is as wide as the "M" character) sets off a word or clause from the surrounding text, to add emphasis or signal an interruption.
 It is often (in pairs) in place of parentheses, when the enclosed clause is not essential to the surrounding text, but is still more important than parentheses would typically indicate.
 It is the longest of the dash characters in common use.

-kramdown automatically translates a sequence of 3 hyphen or minus characters (`---`) into an em dash.
+: kramdown automatically translates a sequence of 3 hyphen or minus characters (`---`) into an em dash.
 When an em dash follows some text on the same line, there should not be a space between the preceding text and the em dash.
 Similarly, when an em dash is followed by text on the same line, there should be no space between the em dash that the text that follows it.

 -- (en dash)

 : The en dash (which has the same width as "N") is used between the endpoints of a range of values (e.g. numbers, dates, times).

-kramdown automatically translates a sequence of 2 hyphen characters (`--`) into an en dash.
+: kramdown automatically translates a sequence of 2 hyphen characters (`--`) into an en dash.
 There should be no spaces immediately before or after the en dash.